kamimrcht/CARNAC-LR/README.md

 # I/O:

-* Input format:
+## Input format:

-* Output format:
+## Output format:

-reads are attributed indices from 0 to #reads-1 in order of appearance in input file.
+Reads are attributed indices from 0 to #reads-1 in order of appearance in input file.
 The output is a .txt file with one line per cluster, with the indices of its read members separated by spaces.
 For instance:
 	0 1 2 3
 	4 5
 The first four reads are in a cluster, the two last reads are in a second cluster.